Stelo Technical Documents

 - SQDR Service Properties (sqdrprops)

-- StarAdmin (for binding StarSQL packages on Db2 Tier 1 source systems).
-Note that StarAdmin is also supplied in the Linux container, but requires a GUI interface (e.g. VNC) for the Linux system.
+Note: StarAdmin is also supplied in the Linux container but requires a GUI interface (e.g. VNC) for the Linux system.
 StarAdmin is not needed if the Tier 1 source system is running a DBMS other than Db2.
 StarAdmin is run after creating an agent for the source system so that it can place its packages in the SQDR schema.

-Install and Start Docker
+Install and start Docker

 # sudo yum-config-manager \